y4yuvraj/y4yuvraj/README.md

 - 🌱 I’m currently learning AWS
 - 👯 I’m looking to collaborate on projects
 - 🤔 I’m fulltime
-- 💬 Ask me about Machine Learning, Data Science, Full Stack Java
+- 💬 Ask me about Full Stack Java using Spring Framework
 - 📫 How to reach me: recruityuvraj@gmail.com
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: Computer screen is what i looka at 60% time of a day.